Syllabus for Math 214 (Multivariable

 The

-after the third unexcused absence; an absence is considered to be excused
+the third unexcused absence; an absence is considered to be excused when the

-when the instructor accepts an email from the student explaining the reason
+instructor accepts an email from the student explaining the reason for the

 responsibility to find out what was missed in class and keep up with the